-ITIL Process #3: Service Transition
+The 5 ITIL Service Management Processes #3: Service Transition

 The Service Transition stage in the ITIL Process is the phase where designed new services or changed services are built, tested, implemented, verified and transferred into operations.
 The Service Transition stage is the key step during which an idea seed is planted in soil where it can grow to fruition.